nesimer/advent-of-code-2024/README.md

 # advent-of-code-2024

-All my implementations of [Avent of Code days 2024](https://adventofcode.com/2024):
+All my implementations of [Advent of Code days 2024](https://adventofcode.com/2024):

 - [1/12](days/1/mod.ts) - ⭐⭐ - compute distance and similarity between two number lists
 - [2/12](days/2/mod.ts) - ⭐⭐ - count safe or dampened safe report in a list of them (a report is a number list)